Westerville classes canceled until 2 p.m. due to a power outage.

 - Complete the CSCC Admissions Application at www.cscc.edu.

 - Contact the Financial Aid Office at your current school to cancel unused financial aid awards.

 - Using www.fafsa.ed.gov, edit your Free Application for Federal Student Aid (FAFSA) to list Columbus State Community College.
 Our federal school code is 006867.
 The U.S. Department of Education will process this change and send updated FAFSA results to Columbus State.

 - Once your information has been reviewed by the Financial Aid Office, an award letter will be posted to your Cougarweb account.
 You will receive an email to let you know that the award information is available.
-(NOTE: Your financial aid eligibility at Columbus State will be affected by federal student aid funds received at other colleges during the same academic year.
-Complete and submit an Award Revision/Transfer Form in our office to notify us that you were a financial aid recipient at another institution.)
+(NOTE: Your financial aid eligibility at Columbus State may be affected by federal student aid funds received at other colleges during the same academic year.)

 Transferring out of Columbus State:

 If you are transferring out of Columbus State, please follow these steps to cancel unused federal student aid: